 is a building and interior design studio that works with cultural institutions, forward-thinking companies, and creative individuals to tell their stories through design.
 We work between scales and disciplines, designing environments, objects and experiences that convey a sense of care and levity.

-Launched in October 2021, Civilian Objects offers quality goods for labor, recreation & rest.
+Launched in late 2021, Civilian Objects offers quality goods for labor, recreation & rest.
 Alongside an international roster of heritage brands, Civilian Objects presents ongoing limited-run collaborations with contemporary studios and makers.

 Bedford Stuyvesant Townhouse 2021